horsecz/MTA-SA-StarGate-gamemode/stargate_lifesupport/TBD.md

 - Better and more realistic applying of life support stats
 - More complexity
-- Life support user interface (permanent LS Stats UI at client screen)
+- Make LS UI working, visible